-For most organizations, competency models have not been utilized with individuals as a way to acknowledge areas of strength.
-Rather, they point out weaknesses that need to be improved.
-Most organizations believe that if people continue to work on their weaknesses, they will eventually become an exceptional leader.
+For most organizations, competency models have not been utilized with they will eventually become an exceptional leader.
 In our original research we discovered that it was the presence of strengths that made leaders great.
 If a leader was highly effective at just three competencies, their average overall leadership effectiveness rating was at the 81st percentile.
 What a surprise!

-The new research proved that it was the presence of strengths that made leaders great, not the absence of weakness.
-Over the last 10 years we have been implementing this approach in our clients' organizations.
-Our clients have discovered that using this strength-building approach results in greater interest and commitment in the competency model, and in personal development.
+Fig. 1 - Impact of Leadership Effectiveness on Employee Engagement individuals as a way to acknowledge areas of strength.
+Rather, they point out weaknesses that need to be improved.
+Most organizations believe that if people continue to work on their weaknesses, The new research proved that it was the presence of strengths that made leaders great, not the absence of weakness.
+We have been implementing this approach in our clients' organizations since our Competency models need to be broad enough to encompass the diverse collective capabilities people can utilize. founding in 2003.
+Our clients have discovered that using this strength-building approach results in greater interest and commitment in the competency model, as well as in personal development.